 Welcome to the ultimate information guide on lab created diamonds.

-Here are our thoughts on (and the truth about) lab diamonds.
+Here’s our take on (and the truth about) lab diamonds.

-And with all the different names bouncing around the industry, it can be difficult to know exactly what you’re looking at.
+With so many different names circulating in the industry, it can be challenging to determine exactly what you’re dealing with.